rekha0suthar/machine-learning-portfolio/README.md

-# Prompt Engineering Portfolio
+# Machine Learning Engineering Portfolio

 ## Introduction
-  As an aspiring and experienced Prompt Machine Learning Engineer, wanted to build a personal Prompt portfolio to share learnings, and experiences and collaborate with people who have the same interest in this field.
+  As an aspiring and experienced Machine Learning Engineer, wanted to build a personal machine learning portfolio to share learnings, and experiences and collaborate with people who have the same interest in this field.

 ## Projects